XUL: History

 XUL was devised at Netscape in 1997 as part of the development effort that eventually became the Mozilla codebase.
 XUL is similar to web technologies implemented by the Gecko rendering engine.
 When XUL was introduced, it added features beyond the then standard HTML 4.
-It was designed as an expansion of HTML to be used with applications rather than documents.
+It was designed as an extension of HTML to be used with applications rather than documents.

 XUL was used by various Mozilla projects, forks of Mozilla projects, and projects closely related to Mozilla.
-Some software projects like Zotero began as Mozilla Firefox extensions and used XULRunner to become standalone desktop applications.
-In the early 2000s there was some interest in using XUL by other parties, including Amazon, but those have switched over to HTML5.
-The features of HTML5 that made web applications possible, also made much of XUL redundant.
+Some software projects such as Songbird, Komodo IDE, and Zotero started as desktop applications that utilized XULRunner to render and compose their UI.
+In the early 2000s, there was some interest in using XUL by other parties, including Amazon, but those have switched over to HTML5.
+Many of the features of modern web technologies such as HTML5, CSS3, ECMAScript 5+, WebGL, and WebAssembly that made rich and modern web applications possible, without the need of utilizing legacy NPAPI/PPAPI/ActiveX browser plug-in technologies like Adobe Flash, Silverlight, Java, or Shockwave, also made much of XUL redundant.

-Mozilla released Firefox 57, also known as Firefox Quantum, in 2017.
-Firefox Quantum switched Gecko to a new multi-process codebase derived from their Servo research project.
-XUL was designed for the original single-process codebase and would have required considerable effort to re-implement.
-Due to the difficulty of re-creating XUL for their new engine, Mozilla removed support for legacy add-ons, including the use of custom XUL code.
-Mozilla switched extensions over to Google's HTML5-based WebExtensions format.
-In 2017, Firefox still included 289 XUL bindings for native browser components.
-By the end of 2019, Mozilla had removed all XUL files from their mozilla-central codebase.
+Mozilla released Firefox 57, also known as Firefox Quantum, in November 2017.
+As part of this, Firefox finished transitioning to a multiprocess architecture.
+Although XUL add-ons could work in this architecture, they often created significant performance issues.
+Because of this, Mozilla removed support for legacy add-ons, including the use of custom XUL code.
+Mozilla switched their browser extensions system to the cross-browser WebExtensions API, which is largely based on the Chrome extension API.
+In late 2017, Firefox still included 289 XUL bindings for native browser components.
+By the end of 2019, Mozilla had removed all XUL files from their mozilla-central repository.

 When Mozilla removed support from Firefox, there were still several applications using XUL.
 Mozilla began gradually removing XUL support from their email client, Thunderbird.
 They released Thunderbird 78 without support for XUL-based extensions in 2020.

-The SeaMonkey internet suite chose to re-implement XUL for the Firefox Quantum codebase and the suite's development has subsequently slowed.
+The SeaMonkey internet suite chose to re-implement XUL for the Firefox Quantum codebase, and the suite's development has subsequently slowed.
 The Pale Moon developers forked Mozilla's entire Firefox 52 ESR codebase to create the Unified XUL Platform (UXP) for their Goanna rendering engine.
 UXP maintains the traditional XUL capabilities.
-As a result, Pale Moon and other UXP applications have remained single-process but extensible.
+As a result, Pale Moon and other UXP applications are more extensible compared to modern versions of Firefox and Thunderbird.

 Usage

-XUL can only be used with the Mozilla codebase (or a fork of it) because the Gecko engine does the XUL rendering.
+XUL can only be used with the Mozilla codebase (or a fork of it) because the Gecko (or Goanna) engine does the XUL rendering.

 Application programmers need to define a XUL interface as three discrete sets of components: